 - 2 garlic cloves (pressed)

 - 1/2 tsp cayenne pepper (optional)

-- In a large bowl, combine all ingredients, add chicken wings and mix by hand ensuring even coating.
+In a large bowl, combine all the seasonings, add chicken wings and mix by hand ensuring even coating.

 - Transfer the wings to a suitable size Ziploc bag.
 Refrigerate for at least half an hour.
 Marinating up to 24 hours is perfectly acceptable and will only be beneficial.

-- Preheat a large frying pan.
-Sear chicken wings on both sides over high heat for about one and a half minutes per side.
+Preheat a large frying pan.
+Sear chicken wings on both sides over high heat for about one and a half to two minutes per side.

-- Reduce heat to low, cover with a lid and continue cooking for about 20 minutes until the meat is tender.
+Reduce heat to low, cover with a lid leaving a small crack, and continue cooking for about 20 minutes until the meat is tender.
 Flip the wings twice or three times during cooking.

 © 2018 i Food Blogger.
 All rights reserved.
 All images and content on this website are copyright protected.
 Please do not use my images, as is or modified, without an explicit permission.
 If you wish to republish this recipe or post content, please rewrite it in your own unique words and link back to this post, or to ifoodblogger.com.
 Thank you!